Gary Marcus

 Gary Fred Marcus (born 1970) is an American psychologist, cognitive scientist, and author, known for his research on the intersection of cognitive psychology, neuroscience, and artificial intelligence (AI).

 Marcus is professor emeritus of psychology and neural science at New York University.
 In 2014 he founded Geometric Intelligence, a machine learning company later acquired by Uber.

 His books include The Algebraic Mind, Kluge, The Birth of the Mind, and the New York Times Bestseller Guitar Zero.

 Early life and education

-Marcus was born into a Jewish family in Baltimore, Maryland.
+Marcus was born into a family in Baltimore, Maryland.
 He developed an early fascination with artificial intelligence and began coding at a young age.

 Marcus majored in cognitive science at Hampshire College.
 He continued on to graduate school at the Massachusetts Institute of Technology (MIT), where he conducted research on negative evidence in language acquisition and regularization (and over-regularization) in children's acquisition of grammatical morphology.

 During his PhD studies at MIT, he was mentored by Steven Pinker.